 An asset revaluation required under the Fair Value Accounting Standard every five years was undertaken for infrastructure assets in the 2019/20 year using replacement cost data.
-The buildings revaluation was completed in 2022/2023.
+Buildings are being revalued in 2022/2023.
 Compounded CPI has been assumed in the 2024/25 and 2029/30 years to derive the revaluation required in those years.
 The depreciation impact follows in the year after revaluation.

-Council's assets are considered to be in a comparatively good condition with only 1.9% of all assets falling into the poor (condition 4) and 0.1% in the very poor (condition 5) categories as a percentage of replacement cost (per Special Schedule No. 7 2023 Published Financial Statements).
+Council's assets are considered to be in a comparatively good condition with only 1.6% of all assets falling into the poor (condition 4) and 2.4% in the very poor (condition 5) categories as a percentage of replacement cost (per Special Schedule No. 7 2022 Published Financial Statements).
 The table below shows the comparative asset conditions for neighbouring and other comparable Councils.

 The Special Rate Variation (SRV) included recognition that Asset Management Plans addressing Asset backlog was a priority for Council.
-This will result in an additional \$42m over 10 years being spent on asset upgrades
+This will result in an additional \$42m over 10 years being spent on asset upgrades.